Inf1n1ty0/PositronWiki/Printers/Positron/Mods/Z-Endstop.md

 # Guide
 ## Physical Work
+If you have a Batch 2 kit with an endstop, skip to step 3.
 1. Take a standard Endstop with Lever, orient the lever facing down.

 2. Solder wires to Ground and “Normally Closed”